jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/Upstream-Global-Automotive-Cybersecurity-Report-2024.md

 2023
 378
 43
- 2024 Upstream Security Ltd. All Rights Reserved OVERVIEW OF 2023 CVES
+© 2024 Upstream Security Ltd. All Rights Reserved OVERVIEW OF 2023 CVES
 CVEs are acknowledged and cataloged cybersecurity risks that can be quickly referenced across the Automotive and Smart Mobility ecosystem.
 It is common to find these threats on OEM products, but they can also appear in the products of OEM supply chain companies.
 OEMs assemble vehicles from hundreds of software and hardware modules produced by Tier\-1 and Tier\-2 suppliers.
-Each components quality and safety rests with the company that produces it.
+Each component’s quality and safety rests with the company that produces it.
 Consequently, each company involved in the supply chain has the responsibility to oversee and ensure the quality and safety of each automotive\-related product.
 Because vulnerabilities are